HarisAshraf/Project_3/README.md

 # Project_3
 Final project in Sensor Fusion section

 This submittal assumes that the user will be using the Udacity provided workspsace.
-The following files have been updated.
+The following files have been updated and should be copied in their respective folders.

 ┣ 📂results